openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 Using the AIR file API, you can add basic file interaction capabilities to your applications.
 For example, you can read and write files, copy and delete files, and so on.
 Since your applications can access the local file system, refer to

-“AIR
+"AIR

-security” on page 1076
+security" on page 1076

 , if you haven&#039;t already done so.

 **_Note:_** _You can associate a file type with an AIR application (so that double-clicking it opens the application).
 For details, see_

-_“Managing file associations” on page 888_
+_"Managing file associations" on page 888_

 _._